This page provides a detailed overview of the Google Cloud NetApp Volumes storage pools feature.

 Service levels

 The service level is a property of the storage pool.
 Service levels have capacity-dependent throughput limits.
-NetApp Volumes offers three service levels: Standard, Premium, and Extreme.
-For a volume to have a different service level, you need to reassign it to a storage pool with the target service level.
+NetApp Volumes offers four service levels: Flex, Standard, Premium, and Extreme.
 See NetApp Volumes service levels table to learn more.

 Network